cruiseresearchgroup/Automated-density-based-clustering-for-interactive-data-exploration/README.md

    * Automatic parameter estimation of DBSCAN can be found in `DBSCANServlet.java`.
    * Automatic parameter estimation of HDBSCAN can be found in `HDBSCANServlet.java`.
 - `paper/`: Formal description of the algorithm and evaluation result.
-- `presentation/`: PDF of paper presentation in certain conference or venue.
+- `presentation/`: PDF of paper presentation in INFOCOM Workshops.

 ## Citation
 If you use the resources presented in this repository, please cite (using the following BibTeX entry):